Why Replace Missing Teeth With Dental Implants?

 The Dental Implant Process

 To prepare for your dental implants, you may first need to have unsalvageable teeth extracted or a bone graft performed.
 When your mouth is ready for the implant to be placed, the treatment area will be numbed with local anesthesia.
 Other sedation dentistry techniques may be added to enhance your comfort if needed.
 Our dentists will create a small incision in the gums and precisely position the titanium post in the jawbone.
 As the dental implant integrates into the gums and jawbone over the next 6 – 9 months, a temporary crown or cover may be placed over the implants.
 As soon as our dentists decide the dental implant(s) is healed into your jaw and gums, they will custom-create your restoration (implant-retained crown, bridge, or denture) and attach it securely to your implant posts.

 Recovery Following Implant Surgery

 You may have some short-term swelling and discomfort in your mouth after your dental implant procedure.
-However, the advanced procedure used to place your implant should help to minimize these symptoms.
 Dr. Schwartz will let you know what is to be expected and what should be reported to our office.
 As soon as your implants have integrated into your jaw and your custom restoration is connected, your implants can be cared for just like your natural teeth with daily brushing and flossing.
 When you visit Advanced Dentistry for your routine dental cleanings and exams, our team will evaluate your implants and clean them with special instruments.
 While the restorative portion of your implant may need to be replaced over time due to normal wear and tear, the implant itself may serve your oral health for a long period of time.